Three Witches: Dramatic role

-The Three Witches first appear in act 1, sc 1, where they agree to meet later with Macbeth.
-In act 1, sc 3, they greet Macbeth with a prophecy that he shall be king, and his companion, Banquo, with a prophecy that he shall generate a line of kings.
+The Three Witches first appear in Act 1, Scene 1, where they agree to meet later with Macbeth.
+In Act 1, Scene 3, they greet Macbeth with a prophecy that he shall be king, and his companion, Banquo, with a prophecy that he shall generate a line of kings.
 The prophecies have great impact upon Macbeth.
 As the audience later learns, he has considered usurping the throne of Scotland.

 Several non-Shakespearean moments are thought to have been intruded into Macbeth sometime c.
-1618; these include all of act 3, sc 5 and act 4, sc 1, ℓℓ 39–43 and ℓℓ 125–132, as well as two songs.
+1618; these include all of Act 3, Scene 5 and Act 4, Scene 1, ℓℓ 39–43 and ℓℓ 125–132, as well as two songs.

-In act 3, sc 5 (believed to not be written by Shakespeare) the Witches next appear and are reprimanded by Hecate for dealing with Macbeth without her participation.
+In Act 3, Scene 5 (believed to not be written by Shakespeare), the Witches next appear and are reprimanded by Hecate for dealing with Macbeth without her participation.
 Hecate orders the trio to congregate at a forbidding place where Macbeth will seek their art.

-In act 4, sc 1, the Witches gather and produce a series of ominous visions for Macbeth that herald his downfall.
+In Act 4, Scene 1, the Witches gather and produce a series of ominous visions for Macbeth that herald his downfall.
 The meeting ends with a "show" of Banquo and his royal descendants.
 The Witches then vanish.